N0M1N4T3D/Randomized_Algorithms/README.md

-This repository has a code of QT Project
+This repository has a code of QT Project.
 Link of program to use: https://disk.yandex.ru/d/7-kuxOMY2E93fA